 Department of Political Science

 Welcome!
-I am a postdoctoral scholar at the Department of Political Science at Vanderbilt University.
+I am an assistant professor in the Department of Political Science at the University of Mississippi.

 I use text data to gain insight into the decision making of American political elites.